 The third stand begins with an interruption to the speaker’s contemplation.
 He was in a state of peace that is then disrupted by the “wind howl[ing]” at his window.
 It “bangs shut” the shutters and when he looks up into the sky he sees that it is “crammed with shadowy fish.”
 This is a very interesting metaphor used to describe storm clouds.
 They are wet, dark, and moving chaotically above him.

-In the sky the speaker knows that the “wind” will let go of the “shadowy fish” eventually.
-This stanza is one of the more imagistic of the poem.
+In the sky, the speaker knows that the “wind” will let go of the “shadowy fish” eventually.
+This stanza is one of the more imagistic of ‘Every Day You Play’.
 The speaker is describing elements of his surroundings in an effort to evoke particular emotions rather than denote something specific that’s happening.
-In the final line he states that the “rain takes off her clothes.”
+In the final line, he states that the “rain takes off her clothes.”
 This likely refers to the rain no longer holding back.
 Perhaps it is unclothed as it pours from the shadowed sky.

 […] contend against the power of men.

-Within the fifth stanza the speaker directs his words right at the lover.
+Within the fifth stanza of ‘Every Day You Play’, the speaker directs his words right at the lover.
 He first states that “You are here.”
 He is pleased to be with this person and wishes that they would not “run away.”
 It is his wish that they depend on him when they are “frightened” and “Curl round” him when they need to.

 This simple action and the emotions that go with it accompany the harsher elements of the world.
 These include the “sad wind” that “goes slaughtering butterflies.”
 No matter what else is going on the speaker loves the listener and his “happiness” is determined by their interactions.

-In the seventh stanza the poem begins its conclusion.
+In the seventh stanza, ‘Every Day You Play’ begins its conclusion.
 The speaker looks back to a time before they were as happy as they are now.
 It is these days that are likely the “strange shadow” in the listener’s eyes.
 This person had, the speaker says, a difficult time getting “accustomed to” him.
 There was a struggle to understand his,

 […] savage, solitary soul, [his] name that sends them all running.